mahmoud-40/ClinicSystem/README.md

 # ClinicSystem

-**ClinicSystem** is a console-based management system for Dr. Ahmed's clinic, aiding in appointments, scheduling, and follow-ups.
+**ClinicSystem** is a console-based management system for a Doctor's clinic, aiding in appointments, scheduling, and follow-ups.
 It uses a class-based architecture to mirror real-world clinic operations.

 ### Key Features
 - **Appointment Management**: Handle customer appointments.